nanobox-io/nanobox-docs/source/cli/sim/index.html.md

 ---
 title: sim
+description: The 'sim' command is used to create and manage a local simulated-production environment inside your Nanobox container.
 ---

 The `sim` command is used to create and manage a simulated production environment inside your Nanobox container.